 - To be a catalyst, fostering individual growth for persons with intellectual and developmental disabilities through the provision of individual and family support services.

-In September 1990, ALG received approval from OMRDD and from the Town Board of the Town of Colonie to open its first community residence at 1085 Watervliet Shaker Road in Colonie.
+In September 1990, ALG received approval from OPWDD and from the Town Board of the Town of Colonie to open its first community residence at 1085 Watervliet Shaker Road in Colonie.
 In the years that followed, ALG has added thirteen more community residences (Individual Residential Alternatives-IRA’s) in neighborhoods as diverse as Schenectady, Scotia, Glenville and Albany and eight supportive apartments serving those men and women transitioning from supervised residential homes to a more independent setting.

 Today, ALG’s role in our communities is also felt through its MSC services, HCBS services, Self-Directed services, ISS supports, and educational advocacy.